 4.2.4.
-Subsequent to a successful Service Provider Trade and payment thereof, the Issuing Body Transfers the relevant CORCs to the buying Account Holder's Account or retires them according to the retirement request within two [2] business days from the payment.
+Subsequent to a successful Direct Purchase transaction and payment thereof, the Issuing Body Transfers the relevant CORCs to the buying Account Holder's Account or cancels them according to the cancellation request within two [2] office days from the payment.

 4.2.5.
-Service Provider Trade are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.
+Direct Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.

 4.2.6.
-CORCs for Service Provider Trade are selected from the nominated CORC Accounts of Account Holders who have authorized the Issuing Body to sell CORCs through Direct Purchase on their behalf.
+CORCs for Direct Purchase transactions are selected from the nominated CORC Accounts of Account Holders who have authorized the Issuing Body to sell CORCs through Direct Purchase on their behalf.

 4.2.7.
-CORCs allocated for each Service Provider Trade are selected in the order of the Issuing Date, starting from the earliest.
-The CORCs allocated for Service Provider Trade are transferred to a separate certificate
+CORCs requested for each Direct Purchase transaction are selected in the order of the Issuing Date, starting from the earliest.